-In this passage, we see that the gift of salvation is not faith; instead, the gift of salvation is grace.
-In the Greek, the gender of the nouns is different.
+RESPONSE: The gift of salvation is not faith; instead, the gift of salvation is grace.
+In the original Greek, the gender of the nouns is different.
 Paul writes, “For by grace [feminine] you have been saved through faith [feminine]; and that [neuter] not of yourselves, it is the gift of God” (Eph.
 2:8).
-While the term grace is also feminine, this grammatical argument demonstrates that Paul isn’t explicitly referring to faith in this passage.
+The grammar demonstrates that Paul isn’t explicitly referring to faith as the gift of God.
 Instead, he is probably referring to the entire package of salvation.
 Klyne Snodgrass writes, “Since there is no neuter noun is in the previous clause as the obvious antecedent of ‘this,’ the word most likely refers to the whole process of God’s saving people by grace.”

 Moreover, note that “faith” is defined as being antithetical to “works.”
 Since faith is not a work, Calvinists and Arminians can both affirm that their salvation was entirely based on God’s grace—not works—even if people need to freely place their faith in Christ.

 For more on this subject, see our earlier article, “Calvinism and Arminianism.”